-Countries participating in the ICGC include Australia, Canada, China, India, Japan, Mexico, Saudi Arabia, Singapore, South Korea the United Kingdom, the United States and many European nations.
+Countries participating in the ICGC include Australia, Brazil, Canada, China, India, Japan, Mexico, Saudi Arabia, Singapore, South Korea the United Kingdom, the United States and many European nations.

 There are now 18 countries involved with ICGC, the database has over 20,000 donor samples and over 57,000 mutated genes analysed.

 The next phase of ICGC focuses on the Pan Cancer Analysis of Whole Genomes (PCAWG), defines similarities and differences between cancer types.
 Previously, the consortium explored Accelerating Research in Genomic Oncology (ICGC-ARGO) where key clinical questions and patient clinical data drive the interrogation of cancer genomes.
 NHMRC recognises the value of ICGC and remains on the ICGC Executive and Scientific Steering Committees.